 Home Home

-US Army 1969 Major Gala Uniform -
+US Army 1969 Major Dress Uniform - SHAPE

-This is an American Army Gala uniform.
+This is an American Army dress uniform.
 Dated 1969.
 Vietnam war period.
 Of nylon construction.
 Four pockets with highly scalloped flap shapes.
 Metal, golden buttons bearing the image of the US Army eagle are employed to close the front.
 Matching buttons, but smaller in size, are employed to secure the flaps of the pockets shut.
 Bronze color officer bands are sewn to each sleeve.
 They are done in very rich material.
 The body of the tunic is of dark blue color.

 This uniform was used for special evening events, graduations and parades.
 It has multiple ribbons and insignia.